ShadovvMoon/HaloBot/README.md

-HaloBot
+HaloJS
 ======

-An extension for HaloMD that creates a basic ai.
+An extension for HaloMD that allows Javascript scripting.